GrayedFox/blockscrape/README.md

 # Blockscrape

+## Discontinued -- please contact me at che.fisher@gmail.com if you are interested in maintaining this project

 Blockscrape is a utility program that scrapes a blockchain for required information and exports it to a CSV file.